jamietre/iter8/README.md

 #### cast(Type)

-Convert each element to in instance of `Type`. `Type` must be a constructor, and is invoked with the element as a single constructor argument for each element in the sequence.
+Convert each element to an instance of `Type`. `Type` must be a constructor, and is invoked with the element as a single constructor argument for each element in the sequence.

 #### execute()